What is a business charge card and how does it work?

 Another aspect regarding the usage of a charge card that can affect your credit score is whether your account is an open or a closed account.
 The longer your charge card account is open and is being used properly, the longer it will reflect in your credit history.
 A lengthy duration of credit usage without any payment issues is also a factor that improves your credit score.

-Since the billing cycle of a charge card is very short, no interest rates are applied to the credit you use from it.
+Since the billing cycle of a charge card is very short, no interest rates or long-term debt accrues on the credit you use from it, ensuring financial flexibility for your business.

 Business charge cards have fluctuating credit usage limits based on how much you use every month making it seem like there is no limit to business spending.